Sovereign-Labs/sovereign-sdk/examples/demo-stf/src/sov-cli/README.md

 Usage: sov-cli <COMMAND>

 Commands:
-  generate-transaction  Generate and serialize a call to a module.
+  generate-transaction-from-json  Generate and serialize a call to a module.
 This creates a .dat file containing the serialized transaction util            Utility commands help            Print this message or the help of the given subcommand(s)
 ```